DNP-NA Frequently Asked Questions

 Q: How often are students in class?

-A: Most of our didactic (instructional) classes will be conducted online using synchronous (live) and asynchronous (on-demand) formats.
+A: On-site courses will be offered in hybrid format with both online learning and onsite simulation for direct faculty guided application experiences.
+Most didactic (instructional) classes will be conducted online using synchronous (live) and asynchronous (on-demand) formats.
 Students should prepare for 30 to 45 hours of class work, including in-class and out-of-class work time, per week depending on the quarter.
 Students must attend campus for weekly simulation experiences during Quarters 3 and 5.

 This combination of virtual and in-person experiences provide the flexibility of an online learning program while ensuring that students gain hands-on experience and interaction during important program stages.